16 Problem Solving & Modeling

 5. Make any justifiable assumptions about the problem.
 The idea here is to take the actual physical problem and derive a simplified but still relevant mathematical version of the physical problem.
 By drawing on experience or from experiments on similar problems, it may be possible to make reasonable assumptions.
 For example, for aerodynamic problems, it may be possible to assume that the flow is steady and/or in predominantly two dimensions, which usually results in considerable simplifications of the mathematics.
 These assumptions are then used to help develop the appropriate governing equations for the model.

-6. Use the conservation principles to set down the model’s mathematical form that describes the physical problem.
+6. Use the conservation principles to establish the model’s mathematical form that describes the physical problem.
 Because there are three physical principles to invoke (i.e., mass, momentum, and energy), most problems will involve three governing equations.
-However, auxiliary equations (e.g., an equation of state) may be needed too.
+However, auxiliary equations (e.g., an equation of state) may also be needed.
 These equations then need to be solved consistently and concurrently.

 7. Conduct the solution process where the relevant equations are solved for the desired physical quantities, e.g., for flow problems, velocities, pressures, etc., may be needed.
 In some cases, the equations may be solved analytically in closed form, meaning that the resulting solutions are pure mathematics and the creation of final sets of descriptive equations.
 The equations will likely need to be solved numerically, i.e., a computer program must be written with numbers as the outputs.

 8. Verify and validate the model to determine the model’s accuracy and correctness, a process often called “V & V,” i.e., use predicted outcomes to determine how good the model is in representing the physical behavior that was the desired outcome.
 The model’s validity can be established by comparing the results against measurements if such measurements are already available or can be conducted, as shown in the figure below.
 This step is essential in aerodynamic modeling and is one reason wind tunnels are critical in understanding all types of aerodynamic flows.
 If experimental data are unavailable, sometimes other theories can be used for validation, but validation is rarely conducted without reference to appropriate measurements.
-In all cases, good judgment must be used to establish that the predictive credibility of the model has been obtained.
+In all cases, experience and good judgment must be used to establish that the predictive credibility of the model has been obtained.
+This is rarely a test that one person can objectively conduct because confirmational bias, also known as confirmation bias, can play a role.[3]

-Verification & validation is a complex process requiring considerable experience and judgment.
+Verification & validation is a complex process requiring considerable experience and judgment, not just by one person.

 9. Improve upon the capabilities of the model to broaden its capabilities.
 As experience is gained in the validation process regarding what the model predicts adequately and what it does not, the limitations and assumptions within the model can be progressively removed, or other enhancements can be made.
 For example, extending the range of validity of an aerodynamic model may be possible by including unsteady effects or with a representation of turbulence.
 In a structural model, it may be necessary to include non-linear effects, e.g., from large deflections.

 10. Finally, balance the model’s complexities and capabilities against the time and cost of obtaining solutions from the model.
 In this case, questions will have to be asked about how the model will be used and whether the full fidelity of the model is needed.
-For example, compressibility effects in the flow might not be required if the problem is restricted to low Mach numbers.
-Furthermore, if the model is to be used exclusively for research, then computational time and cost are less crucial than for use in the industry, where a short turnaround time is always needed.
+For example, the need to model compressibility effects in the flow might not be required if the problem is restricted to low Mach numbers.
+Furthermore, if the model is to be used exclusively for research, then computational time and cost will be less crucial than for use in the industry, where a short turnaround time is always needed.

 Ockham’s Razor – The KIS2 Principle

-Modeling accuracy is a function of the complexity of the model.
-Beyond a certain level of complexity, the predictive accuracy begins to decrease.
+Modeling accuracy is a function of the model’s complexity.
+Beyond a certain level of complexity, predictive accuracy begins to decrease.

-In this regard, it is essential to remember the principle of Ockham’s Razor, i.e., given two sets of solutions from methods of equivalent accuracy, one should side with the simpler or parsimonious method.
+In this regard, it is essential to remember the principle of Ockham’s Razor, i.e., given two sets of solutions from methods of equivalent accuracy, one should side with the simpler or parsimonious method, i.e., Frustra fit per plura quod potest fieri per pauciora.
 This approach is sometimes called the KISS or KIS2 principle, which means “Keep it Short and simple.”
-Ernst Mach was also an advocate of a similar principle called the “Principle of Economy,” stating: “Scientists must use the simplest means of arriving at their results and exclude everything not perceived by the senses.”
-The message is evident in that the goal for engineers is to keep in equipoise modeling complexity and predictive fidelity, something that cannot just be achieved through careful, systematic validation studies but also requires a degree of common sense.
+Ernst Mach was also an advocate of a similar principle he called the “Principle of Economy,” stating: “Scientists must use the simplest means of arriving at their results and exclude everything not perceived by the senses.”
+The message is evident in that the goal for engineers is to keep modeling complexity and predictive fidelity in balance, something that cannot just be achieved through careful, systematic validation studies but also requires a degree of common sense.

 The skills and abilities to solve real engineering problems develop from the exemplar problems encountered in the classroom.
 To this end, budding engineers must first be good at doing homework problems.
 Results generated in homework problems may be single numbers, tables, or graphs in any or all combinations that must be adequately presented.
 Below are some general guidelines to help new students tackle homework problems and build up the skills they need to learn as engineers.